AdobeDocs/customer-journey-analytics-learn.en/help/cross-channel-attribution-in-customer-journey-analytics.md

 ---
 title: Cross-Channel Attribution in Customer Journey Analytics
-description: In this video, we will show how you can use visualizations to show attribution (give credit) across channels in Customer Journey Analytics.
+description: In this video, we will show how you can use visualizations to show attribution (give credit) across channels in Adobe Customer Journey Analytics.
 feature: customer journey analytics
 topics:
 audience: analyst, marketer
 activity: use
 doc-type: feature video
 team: Technical Marketing
+thumbnail: 31772.jpg
 kt: 3963

 ---